jawaad-ahmad/dev-inf/README.md

 **Note:** The following expects a network connection is available to the Internet.

-1. Download Debian ISO (TODO which one?) and save as ${INSTALL_ISO_PATH}.
+Begin by downloading the desired Debian ISO for installing Debian.
+Save this as
+${INSTALL_ISO_PATH}.

-1. Clone the git repo containing the VDI infrastructure.
+Then, clone the git repo containing the VDI infrastructure.

     $ cd ~/repo
     $ git clone https://github.com/jawaad-ahmad/dev-inf